 Meteorites provide windows into our Solar System’s distant past, and isotopes are keys to unlocking the secrets they hold.
-As an isotope geochemist, Ph.D. candidate in Arizona State University’s School of Earth and Space Exploration, and FI of a Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant, I use isotopic ratios in certain elements in meteorites and their components to unravel the mysteries of our Solar System’s earliest epoch and understand its evolution from the collapse of the molecular cloud to the formation of planetary bodies.
+I am an isotope cosmochemist with a Ph.D. from Arizona State University’s School of Earth and Space Exploration, and in the summer of 2020 I will be beginning a new position as a Carnegie Postdoctoral Fellow at the Carnegie Earth and Planets Laboratory.
+I use the isotopic composition of meteorites and their components to unravel the mysteries of our Solar System’s earliest epoch and understand its evolution from the collapse of the molecular cloud to the formation of planetary bodies.
 I have extensive experience developing and performing chemical separation and purification on one-of-a-kind, contamination-sensitive meteorite samples in a metal-free clean lab and conducting high-precision isotopic analyses using multi-collector inductively coupled plasma mass spectrometry.

 I received my B.S. in Environmental Geosciences from the University of Notre Dame in 2015.